Ali Hamam

-Ali Nizar Hamam (عَلِيّ نِزَار حَمَّام; born 25 August 1986) is a Lebanese professional footballer who plays as a right-back for club Jwaya.
+Ali Nizar Hamam (علي نزار حمام; born 25 August 1986) is a Lebanese professional footballer who plays as a right-back.

-Starting his career at Taqadom Anqoun, Hamam moved to Ahli Saida in 2006, helping them reach promotion to the Lebanese Premier League.
-In 2008 he joined Nejmeh, where he won the league twice, the Super Cup once and the Elite Cup once.
-After six seasons at the club, Hamam moved to Iran at Zob Ahan, where he won the Hazfi Cup twice, and the Super Cup once.
-He returned to Nejmeh in 2018, winning the Elite Cup in his first season.
+After playing for Taqadom Anqoun and Ahli Saida in his early career, Hamam joined Nejmeh in 2008, winning two league titles and one Super Cup.
+After six seasons at Nejmeh, Hamam moved to Iran at Zob Ahan, where he won the Hazfi Cup twice and the Super Cup once.
+He returned to Nejmeh in 2018, winning one league title, two FA Cups, and two Elite Cups.
+Hamam played for Jwaya between 2024 and 2026.

-Hamam represented the Lebanon national team between 2009 and 2019; he has been capped 56 times, scoring three goals.
-Hamam was part of the team that played in the 2019 AFC Asian Cup, Lebanon's first participation through regular qualification.
+Hamam played for the Lebanon national team between 2009 and 2019, and was capped 56 times, scoring three goals.
+He was part of the team that played in the 2019 AFC Asian Cup, Lebanon's first participation through regular qualification.